-Read on to learn more about the symbolism surrounding this gorgeous flower and to browse a gallery of several different orchid tattoo designs.
-Hopefully, you'll be able to find ideas and inspiration for your next tattoo
+Read on to learn more about the symbolism surrounding this gorgeous flower and browse a gallery of several different orchid tattoo designs.
+Hopefully, you'll be able to find ideas and inspiration for your next tattoo.

 Orchids are one of the largest families of flowers on earth, with almost 27,000 species to its name.
 This widespread flower can be found almost anywhere on earth, from the tropics to the Arctic Circle.
 As a result, these beautiful flowers hold a special significance to many different cultures around the world and many East Asian cultures in particular.

-Of the nearly 28,000 species of orchids, Cymbidium, Dendrobium, and Vanilla orchids are the most popular.
-Though it grows in the wild, it is nonetheless a very pricy flower if you want it in your own home.
+Of the myriad of orchid species, Cymbidium, Dendrobium, and Vanilla orchids are the most popular.
+Though it grows in the wild, it can be a pricy flower if you want it in your own home.
 And, despite the price tag, the orchid is one of the most popular household plants next to the peace lily.

 Orchid Symbolism and Cultural Significance

 The orchid is typically associated with human sexuality, partly because of the flower’s resemblance to male and female sexual anatomy.
-The ancient Greek word “orxhis” translates today to “testicle.”
-A group of orchids were referred not as a bouquet, but as a “satyrion,” and which represents the female anatomy, reproduction, and fertility.
+The ancient Greek word “orkhis” translates today to “testicle.”
+A group of orchids was referred not as a bouquet, but as a “satyrion,” and which represents the female anatomy, reproduction, and fertility.
 The Greeks also referred to the orchid as the “Flower of Magnificence.”

 The orchid takes on any number of meanings depending on the particular place and time.
 Below are some of the many meanings that have been associated with the flower.

 Orchid Tattoos for Men and Women